ITfoxtec/FoxIDs/docs/app-reg-howto-saml-microsoft-entra-id.md

     - Copy the **Single Logout URL**
     - Copy the **IdP Signing Certificate** in Base64 format
 15. Select the **Claims Transform** tab
-16. Click **Add claim transform** and click **Map** to add a NameID claim with the users Immutable ID matching the Microsoft Entra ID users Immutable ID.
+16. Click **Add claim transform** and click **Map** to add a NameID claim with the user's Immutable ID matching the Microsoft Entra ID user's Immutable ID.
 17. Set **New claim** to `http://schemas.xmlsoap.org/ws/2005/05/identity/claims/nameidentifier` - which is the NameID claim URI
 18. Set **Select claim** to `http://schemas.foxids.com/ws/identity/claims/immutableid`
 19. Click **Update**

-> **You need to set the users Immutable ID as a claim in FoxIDs.**
+> **You need to set the user's Immutable ID as a claim in FoxIDs.**
-  To set the Immutable ID on a internal user, select the **Users** tab and then **Internal Users** tab find the user and add a claim with the claim type `immutable_id` and the value of the Immutable ID in Microsoft Entra ID - it should be base64 encoded.
+  To set the Immutable ID on an internal user, select the **Users** tab and then **Internal Users** tab find the user and add a claim with the claim type `immutable_id` and the value of the Immutable ID in Microsoft Entra ID - it should be base64 encoded.
   The `immutable_id` claim type is mapped to the SAML 2.0 claim URI `http://schemas.foxids.com/ws/identity/claims/immutableid` in FoxIDs.

 **3 - Then configure domain federation in Microsoft Entra ID with PowerShell**